 Of course, if you don’t have Wensleydale & Cranberries, you could substitute with a similar cheese and dried cranberries.
 Here are some ideas:

-- Mild / young cheddar + dried cranberries – familiar sharpness balanced by sweetness.
-Dice finely or grate and toss in flour so it doesn’t all sink.
+- Mild / young cheddar + dried cranberries – A younger cheddar will have the familiar sharpness of Wensleydale balanced by sweetness from the cranberries.
+Dice the cheddar finely or grate and toss in flour so it doesn’t all sink.

 Also, why stick to cranberries?
 I imagine any other dried fruit would work – currants?
 Goji berries?
 Apricots?
 Go wild!